-8. If at any time you believe that you or anyone else involved in an investigation or the adjudicatory process related to a complaint has experienced or is experiencing any form of intimidation or retaliation for having engaged in protected activity under his policy, you are to report all known facts immediately to the Director of Human Resources, or a member of the Cabinet
+8. If at any time you believe that you or anyone else involved in an investigation or the adjudicatory process related to a complaint has experienced or is experiencing any form of intimidation or retaliation for having engaged in protected activity under his policy, you are to report all known facts immediately to the AVP for Human Resources, or a member of the Cabinet the College urges you to promptly contact the Human Resources Office.

-If you have any questions regarding the College's Complaint Process and Procedures policy, questions as to how to make a complaint, or believe you have been subjected to retaliation, the College urges you to promptly contact the Human Resources Office.
 This Complaint Process and Procedures apply to those reports of Sexual Misconduct, which are not covered by Title IX.
 Title IX Complaints are subject to a separate policy involving Complaints to Title IX Coordinators.

+If you have any questions regarding the College's Complaint Process and Procedures policy, questions as to how to make a complaint, or believe you have been subjected to retaliation,